 MICHIGAN DRAW.
 Michigan Draw, through which flows an intermittent stream, begins a mile northeast of Chispa Mountain and four miles east of Lobo in southwestern Culberson County (at 30°49' N, 104°41' W) and runs northeast for twenty-three miles before running dry a mile south of Interstate Highway 10 and U.S. Highway 80 and three miles southwest of Plateau (at 31°02' N, 104°37' W).
 The streambed traverses flat to rolling terrain surfaced by variable soils that support scrub brush and sparse grasses.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Martin Donell Kohout, "MICHIGAN DRAW," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rbm74.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Martin Donell Kohout, "Michigan Draw," accessed February 19, 2017, http://www.tshaonline.org/handbook/online/articles/rbm74.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.